-GEOG 1104 Resources, Society and Environment
+GEOG 1104 Resources, Society and Environment 3 cr

-Human-environmental interactions: Physical, economic, social and political processes, and perspectives related to global natural resource use, and issues of sustainability and global change.
+This is a study of human-environmental interactions.
+Students investigate perspectives on economic, social and political processes and their relations to natural resources, sustainability and global change.
+MnTC Goals: 5, 10.

 GEOG 1121 World Regional Geography